Our review process comes to an end when:

 What can you do if you think we have made a mistake in deciding not to continue with our review of your complaint?

 If you think we have made a mistake in deciding not to continue with our review of your complaint, you can ask us to reconsider our decision.
 You should write to us within 14 days, explaining why you think we have made an error under our Rules (see paragraphs 46 and 47 of our Guidance Note on the Rules for more information) and provide any supporting evidence that you want us to consider.
 A different member of staff will then reconsider whether we should review your complaint and tell you and the provider the outcome.
 If we decide that we should not have closed our review of your complaint at this stage, we will allocate it to a case-handler to progress with our review.

 Our decisions and processes can be challenged by judicial review.
 The Courts and Tribunals Judiciary defines judicial review, as “a type of court proceeding in which a judge reviews the lawfulness of a decision or action made by a public body.
 In other words, judicial reviews are a challenge to the way in which a decision has been made, rather than the rights and wrongs of the conclusion reached.”

 Before you bring a claim for judicial review, you need to follow the “Pre-Action Protocol for Judicial Review".

 Please note that claims must normally be brought promptly, and within three months of the decision or action being challenged.
 We strongly advise you to seek specialist legal advice before instituting legal proceedings.
 Learn more about judicial reviews.

-You may also be able to bring a claim for judicial review or take other legal proceedings against your provider, but you will need to do so promptly – normally within a month of our decision.
+You may also be able to bring a claim for judicial review or take other legal proceedings against your provider, but you will need to do so promptly.